Diablodesu/SlightlyMoreOres/README.md

 # SlightlyMoreOres (DEVELOPMENT BRANCH)
-## This branch is used to for development, and features on it may be untested/broken.
+## This branch is used for development, and features on it may be untested/broken.
 Use with caution

 ![](itemframes.png)